AgonConsole8/agon-docs/MOS-API.md

 - `RST 10h`: Output a single character to the VDP
 - `RST 18h`: Output a stream of characters to the VDP (MOS 1.03 or above)

-In addition, you will probably want to include the file `mos_api.inc` in your project.
+In addition, if you are using the Zilog ZDS II assembler you may wish to include the file `mos_api.inc` in your project.
 The Console8 version can be found in the folder [src](https://github.com/AgonConsole8/agon-mos/tree/main/src) of project [agon-mos](https://github.com/AgonConsole8/agon-mos).
 The original Quark versions of this file can be found in the folder [src](https://github.com/breakintoprogram/agon-mos/tree/main/src) of project [agon-mos](https://github.com/breakintoprogram/agon-mos).

 NB:

-- Include the file `mos_api.inc` in your project
-- The `RST.LIS` ensures the MOS RST instructions are called regardless of the eZ80s current addressing mode
+- Using the `RST.LIS` opcode in an eZ80 assembler will ensure the MOS RST instructions are called regardless of the eZ80s current addressing mode.
+- In the `mos_api.inc` file you will find:
+  - EQUs for all the MOS commands, data structures and system variables.
+  - An incomplete list of VDP control variables.
+For a full list, see the [VDP documentation](VDP.md)
+  - A complete list FatFS APIs, however these are not yet all implemented in MOS.
+Those that are implemented are documented below.

+Further information on the `RST` handlers provided by MOS are as follows:

 ### `RST 08h`: Execute a MOS command